 Text by Lorenzo Trucchi

-There is no doubt that this is a particularly happy creative moment for Manzù, if not the happiest, due to the harmonious globality of the results which, while including and summarizing all previous experiences, on equal terms, renew them with a quality and a rigor that increasingly seem to coincide with a maximum of imaginative and expressive freedom.
-There was clear proof of this a few months ago with the exhibition set up at the Amici di Manzù Collection in Ardea, full of about thirty bronzes and as many drawings, all made in the last three years, and now we have confirmation of this with this fragrant bouquet. of etchings and aquatints just released from the XNUMXRC presses.
+NThere is no doubt that this is a particularly happy creative moment for Manzù, if not the happiest, due to the harmonious globality of the results which, while including and summarizing all previous experiences, on equal terms, renew them with a quality and a rigor that increasingly seem to coincide with a maximum of imaginative and expressive freedom.
+There was clear evidence of this a few months ago with the exhibition set up at the Amici di Manzù collection in Ardea, full of about thirty bronzes and as many drawings, all made in the last three years, and now we have confirmation of this with this fragrant bouquet. of etchings and aquatints just released from the 2RC presses.

 Drawing has always been a prime moment of Manzù's activity and therefore, indirectly, so has etching; there is no profound difference for him between the two, as we shall later see.
 For that matter, sculptors have always been amongst the masters of drawing from Michelangelo and Bernini to Rodin and Giacometti.
 It is not mere chance that drawing is the visualization of the form, and to visualize the form is to understand it fully in its very structure, its volume, its rhythm.
 The sculptor's drawing therefore, is eminently constructive but it is also an irreplaceable means of filtering and decanting the more emotive components of the form which often are one and the same as substance or matter.
 One therefore, sees in the drawing, how form lives in the spirit first, and then in space which is embodied by matter.
 On the other hand, this «life of the form in the spirit» is not exclusively abstract.
 We recall Focillon: «L 'idée de l'artiste est forme, et sa vie effective prende le même tour».
 This same process is very intense in Manzù who has always thought, day-dreamed, remembered, rejoiced, suffered and contested, - in short, has lived - for forms, precise forms, not images.
 In fact, I believe that this constant loyalty to few images, iterated throughout these many years, be the very proof of how this great champion of the «figurative» is precisely, a master of form, or better yet, a master of the «life of the form», as meant in the overall extension and complete sense of the word.

-Manzù etches with a soft point similar to a pen-nib, and confronts the plates with vehemence and without correcting.
-He explicitly comments: «Very little cooking, no oil, no butter, and if it doesn't work out, we start over from scratch».
-Nevertheless, as sometimes happens with sculpture, at times there remains a trace of energy, a rare unutilized line, an operative fervour.
+To engrave Manzù uses a soft tip, similar to a nib, and faces the plate with impetus, without correcting.
+He explicitly comments: "Little cooking, no oil, no butter, and when it doesn't work you start all over again".
+However, as also happens in sculpture, some rare unused lines remain, imprint of an energy, of an operative ardor.

 Manzù's work in prints, which has been carefully catalogued up to 1968 by Alfonso Ciranna, has at times undergone long pauses of inactivity but never completely come to a halt.
 Starting in 1929 with a few and acerb copies of rather «primitive» air, he continued printing and by 1934-'36, he was autonomous and in direct rapport with the achieved originality of his sculpture, ie; «Painter with model», a theme he uses again in 42, and the seven studies for «Manzù», published by Domus.
 The illustrations for «Le Georgiche» are another prime example of a leap in style from an abundance of cromatic effects, to a linear effect of classic limpidness.
 It was a long and very rich volume of work started in 45, lasting over a three-year period and concluding with the publication of fourteen aquaforts especially chosen by the Calcografia Nazionale for one of their editions; again another concentration of works during 53-'54, with preparatory studies and seven lithographs published as illustrations for the book «II Falso e Vero Verde» by Quasimodo, inspired by the painful climate of war; completed more recently are the pages for «Le Opere e I Giorni» and the aquaforts for «Oedipus Rex» in 1967.